vanilla/docs/content/help/releases/index.md

 Our customers on [Enterprise plans](https://vanillaforums.com/plans) receive a product update once per quarter with new features, fixes, and enhancements.

 All other SuccessTeam™ customers receive updates approximately every other week at a fixed time which is not pre-announced.

-Other plan levels and all staging sites may receive these updates on an ad-hoc basis.
+Other plan levels and all staging sites receive these updates on an ad-hoc basis.

 Full release notes: